MmedaraU/study-notes/html-and-html5.md

     Have the ability to store strings of text.
 Useful for permanently attached text, such as copyright information or image description.

 #### The `svg` format
+**Scalable Vector Graphics**
+Vector image format, not bitmapped/raster like the others.
+It contains instructions for drawing shpaes instead of grids of pixels.
+* Great choice for icons, logos, charts and other line drawings.
+* Not appropriate for photographic imagery.
+* They can scale very large without any change in quality.

+### Image Transparency
+1. Binary Transparency
+    Pixels are entirely transparent or entirely opaque.
+Supported by gif and png.
+    Here, transparency is basically given a slot on the color table.
+Have a probability of creating `halos`.
+    Halos occur as a result when the image no longer matches the background.
+Technically, the result of anti-liased edges that have been blended with a colour other than the background colour of a page.

+2. Alpha/Alpha-channel Transparency
+    Up to 256 channels of transparency ranging from totally opaque to totally transparent.
+Blend seamlessly with any background colour or pattern.
+    Alpha channel is added to the RGB channel (RGBa).
 ## Audio